djeada/Vtk-Examples/notes/04_visualization_techniques.md

 The main risk with glyphs is also the main reason they’re powerful: it’s easy to overplot and turn your screen into a porcupine.
 The trick is sampling and scaling.

-**Do:** downsample points, cap glyph sizes, and use transparency if needed.
+**Do** downsample points, cap glyph sizes, and use transparency if needed.
-**Don’t:** plot every single vector in a huge dataset, readability beats completeness.
+**Don’t** plot every single vector in a huge dataset, readability beats completeness.

 #### Regular Glyphs